 In your new undertaking you are following the very principle which, in so far as circumstances allowed, has always guided the Catholic Church.
 To this mother has arisen, especially in recent times, a numerous progeny among the black races - a host of children who have frequently displayed virtues so splendid that they sealed their faith with their blood as in the most glorious epochs of Christian history.
-The Negroes occupy enormous areas of the earth, and it is undoubted that these races, which the Church takes so loving and maternal an interest in gladdening with the knowledge of her joyful message, will in the course of time be trained in all branches of human civilization, and will thus arise. from their present lowly stage of culture, and attain a high level in their mode of life and moral training.

-If, therefore, we wish to accomplish some useful and solid work in this field, it is indispensable that priests of' the same race shall make it their life-task to lead these peoples to the Christian faith and to a higher cultural level.
+"It is indispensable that priests of the same race shall make it their life-task to lead these peoples to the Christian faith and to a higher cultural level.
 You, beloved son, regard it as a very practical step to admit into the Society of the Divine Word Negroes who give evidence of a vocation for the regular life.
-These candidates are later to be admitted to the priesthood, and eventually work as apostles among the members of their race, You have chosen this path because you are firmly convinced that the Negroes can thus be brought much more easily und rapidly into the Church, and also because, in the spirit of true filial obedience, you wish to follow the guidance of Our immediate Predecessor.
-In his Apostolic Brief of Nov\mbcr 30, 1919, the latter gives a list of practical suggestions and precepts to which no reasonable man can take exception.
-For does it not indeed follow, as Our Predecessor points out, from the very nature of the Church as a Divine institution, that every tribe or people should have priests who are one with it in race and character, in habit of thought and temperament?
-Aside from the fact that such priests will find a. friendly welcome, will they not also prove far more effective in leading their brethren into, and confirming them in, the faith than any priests of a different race and from another country?
-Moreover, as experience has shown, the young Negro is not poorly gifted, mentally, so that he cannot assimilate higher education and the theological sciences and the latter, not in a superficial and abbreviated form, but, as Our Predecessor commanded, in the full courses as prescribed.
+These candidates are later to be admitted to the priesthood, and eventually work as apostles among the members of their race.
+You have chosen this path because you are firmly convinced that the Negroes can thus be brought much more easily and rapidly into the Church.
+For does it not indeed follow, from the very nature of the Church as a Divine institution, that every tribe or people should have priests who are not with it in race and character, in habit of thought and temperament?
+Aside from the fact that such priests will find a friendly welcome, will they not also prove far more effective in leading their brethren into, and confirming them in, the faith than any priests of a different race and from another country?
+Moreover, as experience has shown, the young Negro is not poorly gifted, mentally, so that he cannot assimilate higher education and the theological sciences - and the latter, not in a superficial and abbreviated form, but in the full courses as prescribed.